 Please remember that it is your responsibility to know and to follow strictly the Examination Procedures.
 Failure to comply with the Examination Procedures may adversely affect your grade.

 FINAL EXAM CONFLICTS - Two in-class exams that begin within a 30-hour period will be considered a conflict.
 A student with an exam conflict must take one of those exams at its scheduled time and may elect (unless otherwise specified) to take the other exam during a free slot after its scheduled time.
 Having a scheduled exam on each of three consecutive calendar days is also a conflict.
 To resolve this type of conflict, the exam scheduled for the middle calendar day will be deferred to a subsequent date.

-All students with an examination conflict who wish to defer an exam must complete and return an Examination Conflict form by Monday, March 31, 2014 to the Office of Student Affairs, Suite 103, Barrack Hall.
+All students with an examination conflict who wish to defer an exam must complete and return an Examination Conflict form by Monday, March 23, 2015 to the Office of Student Affairs, Suite 103, Barrack Hall.
 Examination Conflict Forms are available in Suite 103 and online (see the link above).
 After March 23, you will be notified by e-mail of the decision regarding your conflict.

 We will use an application provided by Examsoft to administer take-home exams online.
-You will download a PDF of the exam questions and upload a PDF of your answers - you will no longer have to travel to and from school to pick up and submit hard copies.
+You will download a PDF of the exam questions and upload a PDF of your answers.
 You can work on your answer in a Word file (or any other word processing file) - you will need to save the file as a PDF in order to upload it.
-The exam questions will be available over a range of dates and Examsoft will keep track of when you download the questions and upload your answers - you are no longer constrained to pick up and submit take home exams during Exam Central's business hours.
-For example, you can now choose to start a 74 hour exam at 6 am on a Sunday and upload your answer at 8 am on the following Wednesday.
+The exam questions will be available over a range of dates and Examsoft will keep track of when you download the questions and upload your answers.
+As an example, you can now choose to start a 74 hour exam at 6 am on a Sunday and upload your answer at 8 am on the following Wednesday.
 Detailed instructions about this process will be provided before the exam period.

 Take-home exams rarely generate exam conflicts, particularly with the flexibility afforded by the online system.
 If you have a question about whether or not a take-home creates a conflict, fill out and turn in an Examination Conflict Form and you will be contacted.

-During the exam period, the second floor of Klein Hall just past the elevators is renamed “Exam Central” and is used by the staff who administer exams.
-It is where you go for free slot and take home exams, or if you forget your exam number, or for any question or concern during the exam period.
+EXAM CENTRAL HOURS - During the exam period, the second floor of Klein Hall just past the elevators is renamed “Exam Central” and is used by the staff who administer exams.
+It is where you go to pick up a free slot or deferred exam, or if you forget your exam number, or for any question or concern during the exam period.